jupyter-server/enterprise_gateway/docs/source/getting-started-kubernetes.md

 **Note:** It is important to pre-seed the worker nodes with **all** kernel images, otherwise the automatic download time will count against the kernel's launch timeout.
-Although this will likely only impact the first launch of a given kernel on a given work node, when multiplied against the number of kernels and worker nodes, it will prove to be a frustrating user experience.
+Although this will likely only impact the first launch of a given kernel on a given worker node, when multiplied against the number of kernels and worker nodes, it will prove to be a frustrating user experience.

-If it is not possible to pre-seed the nodes, you will likely need to adjust the `EG_KERNEL_LAUNCH_TIMEOUT` value in the `kubernetes-enterprise-gateway.yaml` file as well as the `KG_REQUEST_TIMEOUT` parameter that issue the kernel start requests from the `NB2KG` extension of the Notebook client.
+If it is not possible to pre-seed the nodes, you will likely need to adjust the `EG_KERNEL_LAUNCH_TIMEOUT` value in the `enterprise-gateway.yaml` file as well as the `KG_REQUEST_TIMEOUT` parameter that issue the kernel start requests from the `NB2KG` extension of the Notebook client.

 ##### Create the Enterprise Gateway kubernetes service and deployment